storybookjs/ember/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report 🐞
-about: Something is broken, and you have a reliable reproduction?
+about: Something is broken and you have a reliable reproduction?
 Let us know here.
 For questions, please use "Question" below.
 labels: needs triage, bug
 ---